tommyjgunn-msc/naissance/issues/issue-one/all-the-tales-untold.md

 ---
-title: pulse
+title: All The Tales Untold
-author: ben kaufman
+author: Tejasvini Pudaruth
-genre: fiction
+genre: Fiction
 ---

 The heartbeat appeared on a Tuesday.